clojure/clojure-clr/docs/diary-of-a-library-port-using-lein-clr.md

 - `clojure.core.async.impl.dispatch`: Another short one.
 Mostly just uses what we just implemented in `threadpool.clj`.
 Except for the use of ThreadLocal to set a flag indicating the thread is in our special thread pool.
 Since we are not using a special thread pool, we have no good way to prevent threads spawning threads.
 So it goes.
 We're just going to ignore it.

+- `clojure.core.async.impl.channels`: the largest of the `impl` files.
+This one is a bit problematic, from an unusual direction.
+There are multiple iterations through lists that delete via the iterator.
+Deletions via an iterator are not possible in C#/.Net.
+So all those loops had to be rewritten.
+And there is one semantic difference.  the JVM can set up uncaught exception handlers per thread.
+Doesn't happen in the CLR.
+I just bypassed that code completely.
+(And the test suite dedicated to it.)